solemnsky/solemnsky/docs/README.md

  * Windows: install http://nuwen.net/mingw.html -style MinGW, build with CMake.
  * OSX: Install Boost (homebrew works fine), and CMake to Xcode projects.
 You can build those.
  * Linux: Should build easily with CMake, if you're having problems just `nix-build . -A default` and then you don't have problems anymore.

 ## Thirdparty

 We source 4 thirdparty libraries in the thirdparty/ directory:

  * Box2D: Simple 2D physics.
  * cereal: Efficient binary serialization / deserialization.
  * enet: Packet-based transmission control.
  * SFML: Graphics for the client and geometry types.

-## Global Structure
+## Documentation

+solemnsky's documentation is intended to provide a sufficiently detailed overview of the core C++ codebase to allow developers to contribute in meaningful ways.

-To supplement the per-component documentation present in the code, this directory contains a narrative overview of solemnsky's design, in three components:
+It is present in the form of three components:

- * `engine.md`: The `sky` namespace and control types.
-The core of solemnsky.
-Corresponds to `src/sky` and `src/util`.
- * `client.md`: The `ui` namespace, and the game client.
-The UI of solemnsky.
-Corresponds to `src/ui` and `src/client`
- * `server.md`: The game server.
-Corresponds to `src/server`.

-This is further supplemented by some rough UML sketches in `uml/`.
+ * Inline documentation alongside declarations in the header files.
+ * A brief manual in this directory (`manual/`)
+ * Some blueprint diagrams, to give a sense of the project's overall structure (`uml/`).

+## Status

+To give a sense of how the project is moving along, we periodically publish a status update;
+ an archive of past updates, along with the current one, can be found in `status/`.